Skip to Content Skip to Navigation

 Friday Selamat Datang, welcome!

 Head out for an explore or start settling into island life with a quick dip.
-If you need groceries, drop by the local supermarket before it closes at 3pm.
+If you need groceries, drop by the local supermarket before it closes at 3pm or pre-order a box to pick up on arrival from Salty’s.

-Our Visitor Centre is open till 5pm today.
+Our Visitor Centre is open till 3:30pm today where you can grab a map and the latest food guide.
 We can arrange tour bookings or snorkel gear to hire too.

 Saturday Spend a day on the idyllic paradise that is Direction Island.